Tomas Enrique Alarcon

 - Successfully argued to prevent the deposition of his client, a non-party insurance agent, in a potential failure to procure insurance coverage action.
 (June 2019)

-- Negotiated a $41,000 demand be settled for $2,500 while ensuring his client, a multi-state property management company, avoided being implead as a third-party defendant.
+- Negotiated a settlement for pennies on the dollar while ensuring his client was not impleaded as a third-party defendant.
 (March 2019)

 - Prevented the enforcement of a defective subpoena against a non-party in a breach of contract case.
 (March 2019)

-- Took control of a dormant DTPA/insurance code lawsuit, and secured a very favorable settlement less than a year later.
+- Took control of a dormant DTPA/insurance code lawsuit on the verge of dismissal for failure to state a claim and secured a very favorable settlement less than a year later.
 (April 2018)

-- Often argues discovery disputes and motions on procedural issues before state and federal district courts. (on-going)
+- Considerable discovery motion practice and hearing experience before state and federal district courts across Texas. (on-going)

 - Serves as defense counsel to commercial fleet operators and commercial carriers in wrongful death and personal injury actions. (on-going)